sreevalsansmenon/academic-kickstart/content/home/experience.md

   location = "Rolla, MO"
   date_start = "2018-08-01"
   date_end = ""
-  description = """Taught mechatronics and control systems lab."""
+  description = """Instructor for controls systems laboratoy and mechatronics.
+Controls systems laboratoy course is an introduction to the basics of Labview and PLC control for senior undergraduates.
+Mechatronics course is introduction to the basics of mechatronics (i.e., the integration of mechanical, electrical, computer, and control systems) for graduates and undergraduates."""

   [[experience]]
     title = "Graduate Research Assistant"